Arizona State Sun Devils football statistical leaders

 The Arizona State Sun Devils football statistical leaders are individual statistical leaders of the Arizona State Sun Devils football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Sun Devils represent Arizona State University in the NCAA's Pac-12 Conference.
+The Sun Devils represent Arizona State University in the NCAA Division I FBS Big 12 Conference.

 Although Arizona State began competing in intercollegiate football in 1897, the school's official record book considers the "modern era" to have begun in 1946.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: